UA-Carpentries-Workshops/2018-02-10-Tucson/shell_lessons/lessons/3_loops_conditionals_scripting.md

 c.
 Changing the $3 argument number. <br>

 ***Etherpath question***<br>
-What does the $2 and $3 variables mean in the context of this script? t
+What does the $2 and $3 variables mean in the context of this script?

 ## Debugging the script